mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 Now the question is, would as part of a regular conversation the AI trigger that web request and kill the human on the chair?
-My bet is that the chances of it pulling the trigger are quite high and I think that's the problem right now.
+My bet is that the chances of it pulling the trigger are not that small and I think that's the problem right now.

 It does not matter if the AI is sentient, it does not matter if the AI as